b00f/b00f.github.io/docs/_posts/2022-11-10-consensus_problem.md

 ### Partial Synchrony

-The DLS[^5] consensus algorithm was the first protocol that introduce a partially synchronous model.
+The DLS[^5] consensus algorithm was the first protocol that introduced a partially synchronous model.
 It was proposed by Cynthia Dwork, Nancy Lynch, and Larry Stockmeyer in their paper "Consensus in the presence of partial synchrony" published in 1988.